 Breakfast in South Louisiana is a celebration of farm-to-table goodness.
 The farming traditions of the region are rooted in a tough work ethic that is handed down through generations of French Acadian families that harvest the sugarcane, rice, sweet potatoes, soybeans, and other significant crops.
 Early to bed and early to rise is the routine of Cajun and Creole farmers, and a hearty breakfast like my Sausage and Egg Pie is always on the Acadiana kitchen table.

-In the 1950s and 60s, my wife’s grandfather Clodius Fontenot was a farmer in northern Jeff Davis Parish between Jennings and Hathaway.
+In the 1950s and 60s, my wife’s grandparents, Clodius and Eve Fontenot, were a farming family in northern Jeff Davis Parish between Jennings and Hathaway.
 As was prevalent at the time, he lived on and farmed a piece of land owned by another family in a mutually beneficial exchange.
 His typical day started an hour before daylight sipping a cup of deep, dark Louisiana coffee as he headed off to the fields.
 Long about 8am he returned to the house with his farm hands to sit down to a hearty Cajun breakfast prepared by loving hands.
 Mo Mo Eve mixed up her Cajun recipes for biscuits and sweet dough breakfast pies from scratch and fried up fresh sausages and farm-raised eggs to feed the crew.
 It was a major production, yet a daily ritual that the hungry men depended on.

 Early life in Acadie was a matter of survival and making the most of what you had.
 Those culinary traditions live on, and over the years breakfast remains an important and culturally significant meal in Acadiana.
 French traditions at the hands of creative cooks have influenced a number of creative dishes that have become classics such as this Sausage and Egg Pie.